ostracod/wheatbytecode-asm/README.md

 This utility converts assembly code to bytecode application files for WheatSystem.

+This repository may also be used as a Node.js module, and exports the following members:

+* TODO: Define exported members.

 ## Installation and Usage

 This application has the following system-wide dependencies: